Purpose of Budget Review

 - Significant revenue and expenditure projections in the tentative budget are reasonable.

-- The Village budgeted approximately $2.2 million in water meter revenue and $2.5 million in sewer revenue.
-However, based on collections of water and sewer rents in prior years, we estimate the 2019-20 collections will be approximately $4.3 million, which is $390,000 less than budgeted.
+- The Village budgeted $4.2 million in water meter and sewer revenue.
+However, based on collections of water and sewer rents in prior years, we estimate the 2018-19 collections will be approximately $3.9 million, which is $359,000 less than budgeted.

-- In adopting the 2019-20 budget, the Village Board should be mindful of the legal requirement to maintain the tax levy increase to no more than the tax levy increase as permitted by law, unless it properly overrides the tax levy limit.
+- In adopting the 2018-19 budget, the Village Board should be mindful of the legal requirement to maintain the tax levy increase to no more than the tax levy increase to no more than the tax levy limit as permitted by law, unless it properly overrides the tax levy limit.